RyanGaudion/COM528-Assignment1/documentation/documentation.md

 - The default user page - this page will allow a user to enter transaction details as well as see the status of transactions

+### Source Control
+The source code for the application will be stored in Github with 2 main branches - `dev` and `master`.
+All development work will either be complete directly into the dev branch or will be done on an additional branch which is then merged into dev.

+Once the application is at a point where all tests pass and the application is in a working state, then the code from the dev branch will be pulled into master.

+The Github project will also include automatic builds on all pull requests so, as long as we have good test coverage, we can see the effect of a pull request on the integrity of the code.

 ## Task Assignment
 TODO